davidMis/helsinki-asteroid-challenge/README.md

 We used LLMs extensively during the course of this project, including to generate text, code, and this README.
 We did not always check the outputs carefully.
-In particular, we make no claim as to the originality of our approach at this time.

 ## Install